patternfly/patternfly-elements/elements/pfe-navigation-account/README.md

 If the user has these roles they should be present in the array, if not they can be left out.

-For any questions or help, contact the CPFED group.
+@todo: update to ask users to file an issue in the repository For any questions or help, contact the CPFED group.